oblivia-simplex/feral_machines/posts/reflections_on_xf.md

 writing.
 I was on the periphery of it, myself, connected to it mostly by my friendships with Pete Wolfendale, Reza Negarestani, and Mark Fisher.
 Helen and Nick were already close at the time (they're married now).
-We considered ourselves sufficiently distant from L/Acc to avoid affiliating ourselves with it by name, and early on decided *against* calling our project "accelerofeminism" -- but the fact that that was a decision to be made tells you *something*.
+We considered ourselves sufficiently distant from L/Acc to avoid aff [(Archived)](https://web.archive.org/web/20220106/http://www.bbc.co.uk/guides/zxsfyrd)iliating ourselves with it by name, and early on decided *against* calling our project "accelerofeminism" -- but the fact that that was a decision to be made tells you *something*.